Articles

 Should I invest in superannuation?

 Superannuation investing is a tax effective way of accumulating wealth for your retirement.
-The Government provides tax concessions to encourage the utilisation of superannuation to provide financial security in retirement.
-Because of these tax concessions, the Government restricts how much can be contributed (and withdrawal conditions – formally called ‘conditions of release’), resulting in concessional rates of tax being applied.
-The Government also regulates when you can take your benefits out of superannuation.
+The Government provides tax concessions to encourage the utilisation of superannuation.
+In this process, they support accumulating funds to provide financial security in retirement.
+Because of these tax concessions, the Government restricts how much can be contributed in any financial year.
+The Government also regulates when you can take your benefits out of superannuation under prescribed ‘conditions of release’ provisions.

 How much can I put into super?

-Broadly, there are two types of contributions – and the amount able to be contributed under each type is subject to regulatory ‘caps’.
-Particular provisions apply caps to making contributions to superannuation at various ages: a summary of those provisions is at this ATO website page.
-(Whilst this page is within the self-managed superannuation sub-section of the Superannuation section of the ATO site, the definitions and the caps are applicable to all superannuation accounts.)
+There are two types of contributions – and the amount able to be contributed under each is subject to regulatory ‘caps’.
+Particular provisions apply caps to making contributions to superannuation at various ages.
+A summary of those provisions is at this ATO website page.
+(This page includes the definitions and the caps are applicable to all superannuation accounts.)

-Non-concessional contributions are contributions made with your own money for which you do not claim a tax deduction: usually referred to as ‘after-tax’ contributions.
-(The article linked has further information about caps applying to non-concessional contributions; and strategies available top optomise benefits from them.)
+Non-concessional contributions are contributions you make for which you do not claim a tax deduction.
+These are commonly referred to as ‘after-tax’ contributions.
+(The page linked above has information about caps applying to non-concessional contributions.
+A ContinuumFP adviser can assist with strategies to optomise benefits from them.)

 Concessional contributions are either: